Peace & Justice Studies

 -

 Truth Commissions (TCs) have been a mechanism to uncover, document, and recognize human rights violations and to honor victims at moments of transition from dictatorships to democracies, and from wars to post-war contexts.
 TCs vary in their mandates, composition, and tasks, and have mixed records of success, despite the frequently high expectations.
 They often stand as acts of reparation, catalysts of larger processes of peacebuilding and dignification of victims.
-In this course, you will join a group of Notre Dame graduate students to study together the conceptual foundations of TCs and learn from different case studies.
 We will investigate the background and rationale provided for their creation, their mandate and scope, composition and structure, and analyze their work and post-report reception.
 We will pay attention to issues such as intersectional approaches of gender and ethnicity, the participation of victims and responsible ones, the complementarity of commissions with other forms of transitional justice, and the management and access to their archives.
 (PEAC 392 and POL3 392 are cross-listed courses.)

 Research highlights